zooshgroup/bitbucket-tools/README.md

 ## Zoosh Bitbucket Code Insights

-The **Zoosh Bitbucket Code Insights** is designed for uploading reports to Bitbucket repositories.
+The **Zoosh Bitbucket Code Insights** is designed for uploading reports to Bitbucket Pull Requests.
 It constructs the URL for the Bitbucket API based on the provided external ID (representing the report's name) and sends a PUT request to update the report.
 The report body is formatted as JSON and includes details such as title, report type, details, result, and data.
 Upon successful upload, the script logs the response from Bitbucket.

 For more details, please refer to the [Zoosh Bitbucket Code Insights README](packages/bitbucket-code-insights/README.md)